During July, our children in 252 Basics (K-5th grades) are discovering who God made them to be so they can make a difference.

-Learn more about this month's lesson on Determination
+Read more about July's lesson on Uniqueness.

 One of the best ways to follow the happening’s in and around HollandsKids is through our social media accounts (see the links at the bottom of the page).
 We have four…